abcnews/scrollyteller/README.md

 ## Usage with Odyssey

-When developing [ABC News](https://www.abc.net.au) stories with [Odyssey](https://github.com/abcnews/odyssey) you can use the `loadOdysseyScrollyteller` function to gather `panels` within a CoreMedia article.
+When developing [ABC News](https://www.abc.net.au) stories with [Odyssey](https://github.com/abcnews/odyssey) you can use the `loadScrollyteller` function to gather `panels` within a CoreMedia article.

 CoreMedia text: